Cinecom/CThunPositions/README.md

 **HOW TO**

-Unzip the file and place the 'CThunPositions' folder in your /Interface/AddOns folder.
+Unzip the file and place the 'CThunPositions' folder in your /Interface/AddOns folder. **Remove '-master' from the folder name!**

 1. Click the mini-map icon to open/close the C'Thun map
 2. Drag the playernames to where you want them to stand